LibFewShot: A Comprehensive Library for Few-shot Learning

 \subsection{Meta-learning based Methods}

-As illustrated in Figure~\ref{b}, \textit{meta-learning based methods}~\cite{finn2017model,gordon2018versa,lee2019meta,BertinettoHTV19_R2D2,RusuRSVPOH19_LEO,raghu2020ANIL,xu2020attentional} normally perform a meta-training paradigm on a family of few-shot tasks constructed from the base classes at the training stage, aiming to make the learned model can fast adapt to unseen novel tasks at the test stage.
+As illustrated in Figure~\ref{fig_flowchart}(b), \textit{meta-learning based methods}~\cite{finn2017model,gordon2018versa,lee2019meta,BertinettoHTV19_R2D2,RusuRSVPOH19_LEO,raghu2020ANIL,xu2020attentional} normally perform a meta-training paradigm on a family of few-shot tasks constructed from the base classes at the training stage, aiming to make the learned model able to quickly adapt to unseen novel tasks at the test stage.
 In particular, the meta-training procedure consists of a two-step optimization between the base-learner and meta-learner.
 Specifically, given a sampled task $\mathcal{T}=\langle\mathcal{A}_\mathcal{S}, \mathcal{A}_\mathcal{Q}\rangle$, Step-1 (\emph{i.e.,} base-learning or inner loop) is to use $\mathcal{A}_\mathcal{S}$ (\emph{i.e.,} training examples in each task) to learn the base-learner.
-Next, in Step-2 (\emph{i.e.,} meta fine-tuning or outer loop), $\mathcal{A}_\mathcal{Q}$ (\emph{i.e.,} test samples in each task) is employed to optimize the meta-learner.
+Next, in Step-2 (\emph{i.e.,} meta-tuning or outer loop), $\mathcal{A}_\mathcal{Q}$ (\emph{i.e.,} test samples in each task) is employed to optimize the meta-learner.
 In this way, the meta-learner is expected to learn a kind of across-task meta-knowledge, which can be used for the fast adaptation on novel tasks.

-\paragraph{Model-Agnostic Meta-Learning (MAML)}~\cite{finn2017model} is one popular representative method, whose core idea is to train a model's initial parameters by involving the second-order gradients, making this model be able to rapidly adapt to a new task just with one or a few gradient steps.
-Specifically, in the base-learning phase (inner loop), given $\mathcal{T}=\langle\mathcal{A}_\mathcal{S}, \mathcal{A}_\mathcal{Q}\rangle$, the current model $F_\varTheta=f_\theta\circ C_\omega$ and $\varTheta_0=\varTheta$, we can obtain the $m$-th inner loop gradient update as,
+\textbf{Model-Agnostic Meta-Learning (MAML)} is one representative method~\cite{finn2017model}, whose core idea is to train a model's initial parameters by involving the second-order gradients, making this model able to rapidly adapt to a new task just with one or a few gradient steps.
+Specifically, in the base-learning phase (inner loop), given $\mathcal{T}=\langle\mathcal{A}_\mathcal{S}, \mathcal{A}_\mathcal{Q}\rangle$, the current model $F_\varTheta=f_\theta\circ g_\omega$ and $\varTheta=\varTheta_0$, we can obtain the $m$-th inner loop gradient update as,